-While the exact percent varies from tower to tower (a group of giraffes or called a “tower”), what is clear is that this homosexual behavior is extremely common among giraffes.
+While the exact percent varies from tower to tower (a group of giraffes are called a “tower”), what is clear is that this homosexual behavior is extremely common among giraffes.

 In the dolphin world, homosexual activity is taking place as regularly as heterosexual activity.
 Both male and female dolphins dapple in homosexual behavior.

 Male dolphins, for instance, engage in sexual behavior together to form alliances with other males.
 Many male bottlenose dolphins are bisexual, but most go through periods of being homosexual for an extended period.